-This four mile segment of the Royal River Water Trail features New Gloucester’s Intervale Preserve.
-The Intervale provides some of our watershed’s most valuable habitat for migratory birds, waterfowl, and game birds.
+This four-mile segment of the Royal River Water Trail features New Gloucester’s Intervale Preserve.
+The Intervale provides some of the watershed’s most valuable habitat for migratory birds, waterfowl, and game birds.
 This section of the water trail begins at the boat launch at the RRCT Intervale Preserve at Intervale Road (Route 231) and ends at the boat launch at RRCT’s Intervale Preserve at Penney Road.
 Upriver round-trip paddling is available (likely preferred) from both locations.
 Both preserves have good parking, though hand-carry boat access at both ends involves steep muddy banks.
-This is a good segment for fishing, hunting, and birding; paddling excursions must be informed by the many trees crossing the river.
+This is a good segment for fishing, hunting, and birding; paddling excursions must be informed by knowledge of the many trees crossing the river.

 Even at higher water levels this segment still enjoys very slow currents, so paddlers are able to venture upstream from either boat launch, navigating beaver dams and downed trees.

 Headed downstream from Intervale Road, the four-mile stretch to Penney Road is narrow and winding, and can be challenging.
 There are many obstacles in the first few miles including shallow logs that can be floated over in all but the lowest water, and piles of jackstraw that require more careful navigation.
 At low water this stretch of river is a 20- to 50-ft wide canyon with steep muddy banks.
 It runs between fields and woodland, but minutes after launching from Intervale Road, all signs of civilization are gone with mature forests on river right.
 The river has a firm, sandy bottom with splashable shallows as well as deep pools.
 Large hardwood trees overhang the stream and create a shady tunnel.
 Roughly one mile of the shoreline on this trip is conserved by the Royal River Conservation Trust, with open public access from that shoreline.
 Transmission lines signal your arrival at Penney Road.
 Immediately downstream of the takeout at Penney Road (under the road crossing) there is a steep 30-foot rapid ending in a pool.